The only BS Aviation Program in Maine and one of only two in New England.

 Low Airfare

 UMA provides the best in-flight training with the most efficient use of the student’s financial resources.
-Because of UMA’s low public tuition rates, and the availability of our flight simulators, the BS in Aviation is significantly less expensive than comparable programs nationwide.
+Because of UMA’s low public tuition rates, and the availability of our flight simulators, the BS in Aviation is competitively priced with other programs nationwide.
+Significant value is added when factoring in technically advanced training, advanced debrief tools, and virtual reality simulation.
 Plus, financial aid is available to most students to help offset the costs, and if you’ve served in the armed forces, your military education benefits may pay a portion of your tuition and fees.
 Our use of simulation and Virtual Reality has a positive environmental impact as well, saving a significant amount of fuel.

 UMA’s Cirrus SR20 G6